 Streamline your move to the cloud with our tailored migration solutions, ensuring a smooth and efficient transition for your business.

 It’s important to note that the choice between horizontal and vertical scaling depends on various factors, including the specific use case, budget, existing infrastructure, and scalability requirements.
-In many cases, a combination of both horizontal and vertical scaling techniques may be the most effective approach to meet performance and availability goals.
+In many cases, a combination of scaling horizontally vs vertically, both techniques may be the most effective approach to meet performance and availability goals.

 What is Horizontal Scaling?